 Science progress has brought in substantial prosperity to human beings.
-However, under such circumstance, it is true that many environmental problems have occurred to become the menace to human health and life.
-In addition, as is typified in global environmental issues like climate change, we are now facing global limit in terms of development.
+Meanwhile, under such circumstance, it is true that many environmental problems have occurred to become the menace to human health and life, and natural ecosystem.
+In addition, as is typified in global environmental issues like climate change, we are now facing global limits in terms of development.
 While our society is aging with various values, there still exists another society suffering from such problems as population explosion and unsatisfactory human safety assurance.
-Now is the time to overcome such environmental issues unique to region, to integrally seek for a new society for the 21st century.
+Now is the time to endeavor overcoming such environmental issues unique to region, to integrally seek for a new sustainable development society.

-To respond to the above demands, the Department of Environmental Engineering is promoting education and research on various environments ranging from individual life space to regional and global environments, with close cooperation with related departments.
-Our specific missions are as follows: to provide solutions for overt/covert regional environmental issues, to secure the environment supporting health, to create sustainable global and regional environment, and to establish new environmental science.
+To respond to the above demands, the Department of Environmental Engineering is promoting education and researches on various environments ranging from individual life space to regional and global environments, closely cooperating with related departments.
+Our specific missions are as follows: to provide solutions for overt/covert regional environmental issues, to secure the environment supporting health, to create sustainable global and regional environments, and to establish the new environmental science.